top of page

 When research on codependence first started, it was mainly used to describe the spouse of someone with a chemical addiction, such as the wife of an alcoholic, but now research has shown that codependency can develop in a range of different kinds of dysfunctional families or relationships.

 Often this process starts in childhood, when a child is raised in a dysfunctional family.
-They may learn this way of relating to other because they watched their parents/guardians model unhealthy codependence or because their parent/guardian started to depend too heavily on the child and the child was pulled into the caregiver role.
+They may learn this way of relating to others because they watched their parents/guardians model unhealthy codependence or because their parent/guardian started to depend too heavily on the child and the child was pulled into the caregiver role.
 However, it can also develop in adult relationships.

-Below are a list of traits that describe a typically “codependent’ experience.
+Below is a list of traits that describe a typically “codependent’ experience.
 However, keep in mind that each individual’s experience is unique, so this list in no way defines all the possible experiences nor will every ‘codependent’ identify with every single trait listed.

 Traits list: